PVieira04/CI-project-1/README.md

 - Thank you to the [Love Running Example Project]() for helping with my README structure.
 - Thank you to [Chrome Developers](https://developer.chrome.com/docs/lighthouse/seo/meta-description/?utm_source=lighthouse&utm_medium=devtools) for helping me understand how to insert meta descriptions in my html.
 - Thank you to the [Sonnytech Academy YouTube channel](https://www.youtube.com/watch?v=fzxpb3bVGeE) for showing me how to add Font Awesome to my project offline.
+- Thank you to [elsevier.com](https://www.elsevier.com/en-gb) for their [summary report](https://romeo.elsevier.com/accessibility_checklist/downloads/Summary_of_accessibility_requirements_21_Feb_2014.pdf) of accessibility guidelines.
+I applied their suggestions and implemented them in this project.
+- Thank you to Gian Wild for their [article on sitepoint.com](https://www.sitepoint.com/15-rules-making-accessible-links/).
+Their accessibility suggestions were fascinating and I applied some of them in this project.

 ### Media